deanlj/deanlj/README.md

 ### Hi there 👋

-I'm a Senior Cloud Solutions Architect at AWS and ex-CTO of a Web Development Agency (Digital Marmalade).
+I'm a Senior Solutions Architect at AWS and ex-CTO of a Web Development Agency (Digital Marmalade).

 - I [blog](https://deanlj.blog) occasionally.
 - I'm no longer posting on XTwitter, find me on [BlueSky](https://bsky.app/profile/deanlj.social).